wp-plugins/strictly-autotags/readme.txt

 10. Always disable all other plugins and leave just Strictly AutoTags on before considering it the likely cause of a problem.

+11. Read the post on https://www.facebook.com/strictlysoftware/posts/364830366999257 to see if this helps you.

-11. If you are going to write a new support question that hasn't already been answered can you please provided the following information all which can be got from your host, WP, plugins, DB or a combination of e.g load a version of phpinfo.php onto your site but call it something else so hackers cannot guess it e.g my-3467phpINF.php etc
+12. If you are going to write a new support question that hasn't already been answered can you please provided the following information all which can be got from your host, WP, plugins, DB or a combination of e.g load a version of phpinfo.php onto your site but call it something else so hackers cannot guess it e.g my-3467phpINF.php etc
    -Version of PHP you are running (make sure it's compatible with the code) -Version of MySQL you are running (make sure it's compatible with the code) -Any error message you get when you run the routine that breaks.